-writt en pol school building(s)?
-Fully in Partially Not in Yes No Place in Place Place Other School-Based Wellness Activities • 0 Free drinking water is available and accessible to students during meal periods and throughout the school day. o 0 0 0 0 School nutrition staff meet local hiring criteria and in compliance with federal regulations. • 0 0 0 0 We provide continuing education to school nutrition staff as required by federal regulations.
-0 • 0 0 OO 0 0 0 0 minutes sit down time for lunch) and schedule meal periods at appropriate hours. • 0 0 0 0 We implement alternate school breakfast service models to increase participation, such as "grab & go," breakfast served in the classroom, and breakfast after first period.
-0 0 0 0 Ó 0 0 0 8 = Only authorized staff have access to the food service operation.
-We provide the nutrition content of school meals to the school community.
-0 0 0 We include students/parents in menu selections through taste-testing and 0 0 surveys.
-0 0 O 0 0 0 0 Q 0 We train all staff on the components of the school wellness policy.
-School based activities are planned with wellness policy goals in mind. © 0 0 0 0 0 student wellness. © 0 0 0 0 We encourage administrators, teachers, school nutrition professionals, students, parents/guardians, and community members to serve as positive role models through district programs, communications, and outreach. • 0 0 0 0 We communicate information to parents/guardians to support their efforts to provide a healthy diet and daily physical activity for their children. o 0 0 0 0 Indoor air quality is in accordance with our healthy learning environment program and applicable laws and regulations. • 0 0 Other goal (describe): Notes on goals for other school-based activities: Work with food service to provide healthy food tasting options in the cafeteria.
-Examples could include fruit and vegetable taste testing during the spring months while students participate in run club.
-Nutrition Guidelines for All Foods and Beverages at So chool 0 0 We consider promoting student health and reducing obesity when offering foods and beverages to students at school. • 0 0 0 0 Foods and beverages provided through the National School Lunch and School Breakfast Programs comply with federal meal standards.
-0 0 0 0 0 We offer healthy food and beverage options at school-sponsored events, such as 0 0 0 items.
+Included in the written policy?
+Implemented in the school building(s)?
+Yes No Fully in Place Partially in Place Not in Place Other School-Based Wellness Activities Free drinking water is available and accessible to students during meal periods - -

+\odot 0 Free drinking water is available and accessible to students during meal periods and throughout the school day. \odot 0 0 \odot 0 School nutrition staff meet local hiring criteria and in compliance with federal regulations. \odot 0 0 \odot 0 We provide continuing education to school nutrition staff as required by federal regulations. \odot 0 0 \odot 0 We provide adequate space for eating and serving school meals. \odot 0 0 \odot Ο We provide a safe and clean meal environment for students. \odot 0 0 0 $oldsymbol{O}$ We offer students enough time to eat (10 minutes sit down time for breakfast; 20 minutes sit down time for lunch) and schedule meal periods at appropriate hours. \odot 0 0 0 • We implement alternate school breakfast service models to increase participation, such as "grab & go," breakfast served in the classroom, and breakfast after first period.
+0 \odot 0 \odot 0 Students have access to hand washing or sanitizing before meals. \odot 0 0 0 \odot \odot 0 0 0 \odot We provide the nutrition content of school meals to the school community.
+0 \odot Ō 0 \odot We include students/parents in menu selections through taste-testing and surveys.
+0 \odot 0 Ο 0 We utilize outside funding and programs to enhance school wellness.
+0 0 0 \odot Q We train all staff on the components of the school wellness policy.
+Q Q Q \odot Ο School based activities are planned with wellness policy goals in mind. \odot 0 0 0 $oldsymbol{O}$ Fundraising projects submitted for approval are supportive of healthy eating and student wellness. \odot 0 0 0 • We encourage administrators, teachers, school nutrition professionals, students, parents/guardians, and community members to serve as positive role models through district programs, communications, and outreach.
+0 O 0 0 \odot We communicate information to parents/guardians to support their efforts to provide a healthy diet and daily physical activity for their children. \odot 0 0 \odot 0 Indoor air quality is in accordance with our healthy learning environment program and applicable laws and regulations. \odot 0 0 Other goal (describe):

+Notes on goals for other school-based activities: